NTR: Mahanayakudu: Plot

-Parallelly, Basava Rama Tarakam gets diagnosed with cancer and falls terminally ill.
-Eventually, Rama Rao also suffers from heart problems, so both of them fly to the US.
-At that point, Bhaskar Rao makes secret negotiations with Indira Gandhi and she orders to dethrone Rama Rao with the help of Ramlal.
-The shrewd politician, Chandra Babu Naidu gazes at his intentions and takes all precautionary measures.
-Soon after Rama Rao’s arrival, Bhaskar Rao submits Motion of no confidence and fraudulently becomes Chief Minister by backstabbing.
+Parallelly, Basavaramatarakam gets diagnosed with cancer and falls terminally ill.
+Eventually, Rama Rao also suffers from heart problems, so both fly to the US.
+At that point, Bhaskar Rao makes secret negotiations with Indira Gandhi; with the help of Ramlal, she edicts him to dethrone Rama Rao.
+The shrewd politician, Chandra Babu Naidu, gazes at his intentions and takes all precautionary measures.
+Soon after Rama Rao's arrival, Bhaskar Rao submits Motion of no confidence and fraudulently becomes Chief Minister by backstabbing.
 Immediately, Rama Rao moves to Raj Bhavan to demonstrate his strength of MLAs.
 But Ramlal does not relent and gets him arrested.
 After release, Basavaramatarakam fires up his energy, advocates to gain public support, and promises to hold her breath until his return.
-Now Rama Rao relaunches his Chaitanya Ratham, and mobilizes the support of the people, other Chief Ministers of the country, and anti-Congress political parties.
-During that plight, Chandrababu Naidu allies him as a backbone by safeguarding the MLAs in a secret place to avoid horse-trading.
+Now, Rama Rao relaunches his "Chaitanya Ratham" and mobilizes the support of the people, other Chief Ministers, and anti-Congress political parties.
+Chandrababu Naidu supports him as a backbone during that plight by safeguarding the MLAs in a secret place to avoid horse-trading.
 They all decide to land in Delhi with their MLAs to prove their majority.
-At every level, Indira Gandhi creates many obstacles but Rama Rao and Chandrababu successfully cross the hurdles and meet President of India Zail Singh who mandates to conduct confidence motion.
+At every level, Indira Gandhi created many obstacles.
+Still, Rama Rao and Chandrababu successfully crossed the hurdles and met President of India Zail Singh, who mandated to conduct a confidence motion.
 But Bhaskar Rao cleverly postpones the Assembly sessions and makes all attempts to provoke Rama Rao.
-During 1 month, a lot of public consciousness arises who revolted against Congress Govt.
-So, Indira Gandhi also accepts her defeat, dissolves her support to Bhaskar Rao, and unwillingly replaces Shankar Dayal Sharma instead of Ramlal.
+During one month, public consciousness increases and people revolt against Congress.
+So, Indira Gandhi also accepts her defeat, dissolves her support to Bhaskar Rao, and unwillingly appoints Shankar Dayal Sharma in place of Ramlal.
 Shankar Dayal Sharma removes Bhaskar Rao and restores Rama Rao as the Chief Minister.
-Immediately, after his swearing-in ceremony, Rama Rao reaches his wife.
-Finally, the movie ends with Basavaramatarakam departing in his lap.
+Immediately after his swearing-in ceremony, Rama Rao reaches his wife.
+Finally, the movie ends with Basavaramatarakam peacefully dying in his lap.